 Trigger point injections are able to inactivate the hyperirritable foci within muscle and fascia.
 This is turn will reduce pain and improve movement.
 The injections are a large part of the minimally invasive treatment plans developed at Network Spine.
 They are commonly done to treat neck pain, shoulder pain, and back pain.
 But ultimately can help pain throughout the body because trigger points can form almost anywhere.

 What To Expect With Trigger Point Injections

 The injection or injections are done right in our office and the whole treatment is usually only a few minutes.
-Depending on the level of pain and patients reaction a wide area of pain can be treated in one appointment.
-What happens almost immediately and extended well past the appointment is increased blood flow, which returns healthy levels of oxygen to the site.
+Depending on the level and region affected a wide area of pain can be treated in one appointment.
+What happens almost immediately and extended well past the appointment is decreased pain and improved movement.

 Trigger Point Injection Follow Up

 After your injection or injections, a follow up evaluation should be scheduled in 1-2 weeks.
-To optimize your response, gentle range of motion and continue to stretch.
-After your injection(s) you may feel sore so make sure to ice the treated area.
+To optimize your response, gentle range of motion exercises and stretches should be performed.
+After your injection(s) you may feel sore for a few days so make sure to ice the treated area.
 The trigger point injections may be repeated weekly for added efficacy if symptoms persist.